atozprogramming/atozprogramming.github.io/index.md

 #### [Snake Unlimited](./SnakeUnlimited.html)
 ![alt text](SU-Screenshot.png "Snake unlimited")

 For those who are bad at Snake Battle Royale and constantly die, this is the solution.
 Whenever a player dies, they are randomly teleported to the edge of the board, and continue playing normally.
 The board no longer shrinks, in order to produce large snakes that dominate the board.
 This timeless game does not end, but can still become competitive!
+If you are alone, play the [1 player version](./SnakeUnlimitedAI.html)!
   * ##### Rules and Controls
     * See the rules for regular Snake Battle Royale.
   * ##### Changes
     * Players constantly respawn
     * The board does not shrink
     * Players that run into another snake increase the winning snake's length and score (though length boost is not as large as score boost)
+  * ##### Other version
+    * [1 player version](./SnakeUnlimitedAI.html): same rules, but there are now 3 computer players instead of 2!

 #### More Games coming soon!